ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

   - TCP 443 (HTTPS)
   - Optional: TCP 80 (redirect)

-- For enhanced security, you do not need to open this ports if you plan to limit inbound connections and only use outbound peers behind you NAT.
-This is more secure when using a private serber
+- For enhanced security, you do not need to open any ports besides 26656 if you plan to use inbound & outbound peering without accessing the Validator Dashboard.
+This is more secure when using a private server

 **IMPORTANT**: This assumes that you have mounted your desired storage partition as /mnt/nvme/ on your host system.
 If you have changed this, then your ubuntu setup script home directory will need to be changed accordingly.